Thank you for choosing QVH.

 Your outpatient appointment letter or card will tell you when and where your appointment is.

 During the pandemic we realise things are a little different.
 To help give you an idea of what to expect when you come to QVH for an outpatient appointment we have created this leaflet.
+We have also reviewed our visiting arrangements which you can read here.

 If you have any queries, have forgotten your appointment, moved house, or need to change the time or date, please telephone the relevant number (below) as soon as possible.
 This will allow us to rearrange your appointment for you and to make your original appointment available for another patient.